miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 - `B_DataPreprocessing_FinancialData.py`: Extracting info from the yahoo library to extract the S&P500 adjclose prices for 2016 to 2020.
 - `C_DataPreprocessing_News.py`: Reading the csv file of AllTheNews2.0, preprocessing them and saving them in parquets files.

-### Sentiment Analysis and Correlation Analysis by Publisher Category
+### Correlation Analysis: Financial data and Sentiment Analysis by Publisher Category
 - `D_FinBERT_Publishers_Categories.py`: Categorizing publishers type and storing a summary of the sentiment score per day per publisher type.
 1 File per yearmonth stored in \Data\sa_publishers_category.
 Example: sa_publishers_category_201601.csv
 - `E_FinBERT_Publishers_SP500_Corr.py`: Correlation analysis between the sentiment score of the publisher type and the returns of the S&P500